 HUD regulations require that the PHA comply with all equal opportunity requirements and it must affirmatively further fair housing goals in the administration of the program [24 CFR 960.103, PH Occ GB p.
 13].
-Adherence to the selection policies described in this chapter ensures that the PHA will be in compliance with all relevant fair housing requirements.
+Adherence to the selection policies described in this chapter ensures that the PHA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.

 This chapter describes HUD and PHA policies for accepting applications, managing the waiting list and selecting families from the waiting list.
+The PHAs policies for assigning unit size and making unit offers are contained in Chapter 5.
+Together, Chapters 4 and 5 of the ACOP comprise the PHA's Tenant Selection and Assignment Plan (TSAP).